yanli0303/Yii-MinifyClientScript/README.md

 ## How does it work? ##

 1. Minify each JavaScript and CSS files before deployment (during build stage):
-	- For each JavaScript/CSS file we have, generated a minified version in same directory, and name it with a ".min" suffix;
+	- For each JavaScript/CSS file we have, generated a minified version in same directory, and name it with a **.min** suffix;
 	- e.g. Minified version of `~/src/css/style.css` should be named as `~/src/css/style.min.css`
 2. Concatenate the JavaScript/CSS files required on the page at run-time